kyma-project/kyma/docs/serverless-v2/08-04-trigger-function-with-event.md

 ---
-title: Trigger a lambda with an event
+title: Trigger a function with an event
 type: Tutorials
 ---

-This tutorial shows how to trigger a lambda with an event from an Application connected to Kyma.
+This tutorial shows how to trigger a function with an event from an Application connected to Kyma.

 > **NOTE:** To learn more about events flow in Kyma, read the [eventing](/components/knative-eventing-mesh) documentation.

 ## Prerequisites

-This tutorial is based on an existing lambda.
-To create one, follow the [Create a lambda](#tutorials-create-a-lambda) tutorial.
+This tutorial is based on an existing function.
+To create one, follow the [Create a function](#tutorials-create-a-function) tutorial.

 You must also have: